AymenBOUGUERRA/Unet-denoising-tool-for-textbook-images-UDM-/README.md

 How to use ?
-I have compiled the code into one .exe (900Mo) Download link for the file: coming soon
+I have compiled the code into one .exe (900Mo)

+Download link for the file: https://drive.google.com/file/d/1TcpXVGqKW6b50U_zTpaoXQff8gaVXcNg/view?usp=share_link

 ![image](https://user-images.githubusercontent.com/97101162/199512480-790e9aa5-3f86-446d-9bd2-6795537c8893.png)